209 total views, 1 views today

 Memoji stickers will let you send Bitmoji-esque stickers of your face to anyone with Messages, but Apple says it will work with third-party messaging apps like WhatsApp.

-It easier to edit your snaps within the app.
+It is easier to edit your snaps within the app.

 As well as saturation, brightness, and contrasts, Apple says it will be adding more to tweak your photos without having to use third-party apps like Snapseed or VSCO.